Edinburgh truly sparkles during the festive season.

 Each year from late November until early January, the city centre comes alive with a wide variety of family-friendly activities and events.

 Whether it’s a traditional pantomime, an after-dark light trail with warming hot chocolate, or a trip to a Christmas market, there’s plenty going on to ensure the whole family have a merry little Christmas – read on to discover more!

-Experience all the fun of the fair at Edinburgh’s Christmas.
+Experience all the fun of the fair at Edinburgh’s Winter Festival.

-Nestled in the heart of the city, the traditional Christmas Market on Princes Street has a range of European and Scottish food & drinks, unique crafts, clothing and gifts for the home, and is a lovely place to browse for some special Christmas gifts.
+Nestled in the heart of the city, the traditional Christmas Market in Princes Street Gardens has a range of European and Scottish food & drinks, unique crafts, clothing and gifts for the home and is a lovely place to browse for some special Christmas gifts.